AndrewBuck/cosmic/README.txt

 Install and setup Postgre SQL:

-sudo apt-get install python-dev libpq-dev postgresql postgresql-contrib
+sudo apt-get install libpq-dev postgresql postgresql-contrib

+#TODO:  Look into stripping down the privileges granted to cosmicweb in the DB.
+The web server probably doesn't need to be able to create tables, etc.  Should have multiple postgre users for different tasks with differing levels of access.

 sudo su - postgres